 In parts of the oceanic crust, chromium is typically found in elevated amounts at its base where gabbroic rocks predominate.
 Hydrothermal activity and element mobilization are generated by the creation of new magma from the subduction process, with gem deposition found sporadically and within numerous thrust faults created by compressional forces in the mélange.

-Emeralds in America
+Emeralds in North Carolina

 The Hiddenite area has been responsible for the biggest and best finds (so far) in North America.
 The area can be further divided into the Emerald Hollow Mine, the North American Emerald Mine (the NAEM, a.k.a. the Rist Mine), and the Adams Mine.
-The general setting places gems in quartz veins alongside siderite, muscovite, calcite, dolomite, albite, and rutile all contained within intensely folded biotite gneiss and schistose rocks.
-A good number of emeralds (not all) I’ve seen from this locale bear a distinctive light mint hue.
+The general setting places gems in quartz veins alongside siderite, muscovite, calcite, dolomite, albite and rutile all contained within intensely folded biotite gneiss and schistose rocks.
+A good number of emeralds from this locale bear a distinctive light mint hue.
 Also found in the area is the titular gem spodumene that also gets its color from trace chromium.
 The first piece of mystique here is that hiddenite and emerald are rarely found together in the same localized cavity or vein, despite needing the same colorant.

-chromium is still unknown.
-In any case, the lack of scientific answers has not quenched the desire for discovery on all levels.
+Also, the entire area seems like a mystery in that the source of the beryllium and chromium is still unknown.
+The lack of scientific answers has not quenched the desire for discovery on all levels.
 Since operating the NAEM in 1998, the regional king of emeralds, Jamie Hill, has extracted more than 20,000 carats of crystals.
 The very next year, more than 300 of those carats were cut into legendary beauties such as the 18.8 ct.
 “Carolina Queen” and the 7.85 ct.
 “Carolina Prince.”
 The former was appraised at a million dollars, while the latter set the record as the most paid per carat for a North American cut gem (just shy of $63,700/ct.).
 The green luck struck again four years later when a record 1,869-carat crystal was successfully extracted and sold to the Houston Museum of Natural Science.

 Lastly, in 2006, Hill made history again with the longest crystal extracted, measuring ten inches.
 Subsequently, it sold for $155,000 during a Beverly Hills auction.
 One more record was set, in August 2009, at the Adams Mine, where Terry Ledford unearthed a 310-carat specimen that would yield the continent’s largest cut emerald (at nearly 65 carats) called the “Carolina Emperor.”
 Despite the recent success stories, a systematic way of exploring for the region’s gems is lacking, with veins and pockets randomly coming and going, adding again to the mystique (and drive).